 And from a practical standpoint, hiring too many developers before your company is at that level will cost you unnecessary expenses because you’re employing team members who don’t need to be there.

 Just as it’s important not to grow your product team prematurely, it’s equally important to begin the scaling process early enough before your unit becomes overwhelmed.

 Once your team becomes flustered with too much work, it can seriously disrupt productivity.
 Some managers fall into the trap of frantically adding people to their team to meet a deadline, which almost always fails because those newly added team members often struggle to catch up to speed.
 As a result, their presence typically adds more confusion and stress.

 Rule of thumb: follow the revenue growth

 Technology is a fantastic tool that you can use to optimize your product teams.
-When utilized correctly, technology can help properly scale teams.
+When utilized correctly, technology can help properly scale product teams.
 Ultimately, some sophisticated programs also help complete the same results with less labor.

 - Automation helps manage your company under significantly lower costs, which helps add to the balance of team product scaling.

 Automating product feedback management can be a great first step.

 - Systems integration can help a company’s many systems work together cohesively to help communicate between teams once your company experiences growth.